-Alongside of this gap analysis and the source of information put in place, WP-1 has started to organise publicly open, community of expertise webinars, where SDO experts and implementation experts meet to discuss defined subjects and also start an open discussion on their fervent points.
-The first community of expertise forum took place on 1 July 2020 and will be followed in September (and following months) with subjects such as the pharmaceutical product identifier (PhPID), substances, gap analysis (this deliverable) and IDMP and COVID-19.
+Alongside of this gap analysis and the source of information put in place, WP 1 is organising a continuing series of publicly open, community of expertise webinars, where SDO experts and implementation experts meet to discuss defined subjects and also start an open discussion on their fervent points.
+The following community of expertise webinars have taken place or are scheduled.